4skinSkywalker/Anti-Porn-HOSTS-File/README.md

-# Anti porn HOSTS file
+# Anti Porn HOSTS File
 The purpose of this repository is to distribute a useful mean to fight porn addiction.

 If you are willing to improve your life and get rid of porn addiction then Google `NoFap®`.